The REST API is designed so that you can connect and request almost any REST API without having to create a separate component.

 /DELETE

-requests please read the HTTP request function page.
+requests please read the HTTP request.

 After retrieving a Sample, we will receive information about our own profile as expected.